yingyinghao/portfolio/README.md

 # portfolio
-This is yinyying's portfolio, i will keep document the challeng i am facing to become a better man and my growth on my career.
+This is yinyying's portfolio, i will keep document and become a better person and my growth on my career.